Scattering of swell by currents: Limiting cases

 \section{Limiting cases}

 In this section, we return to the far-field asymptotics \eqref{AcXO1-1} for $\Ac$ in terms of the scaled dependent variables in order to examine two limiting regimes characterized by extreme values of $\gamma = \eps / \delta$.
-The regime $\gamma \ll 1$ corresponds to a weak flow and/or relatively broad spectrum, leading to a linear dependence of $\hs$ on the flow fields.
+The regime $\gamma \ll 1$ corresponds to a weak flow and/or relatively broad spectrum, leading to a linear dependence of $\hs$ on the currents.
 The opposite regime $\gamma \gg 1$ corresponds to strong flow and/or highly directional spectrum.
-The wave response is then highly nonlinear and, as we show below, controlled by the caustics that exist for pure-plane incident waves ($\gamma = \infty$). \citet{Heller2008}'s `freak index', given by $\eps^{2/3}/\delta$, is the analogue of $\gamma$ for spatially extended, random currents.
+The wave response is then highly nonlinear in the currents and, as we show below, controlled by the caustics that exist for pure-plane incident waves ($\gamma = \infty$). \citet{Heller2008}'s `freak index', given by $\eps^{2/3}/\delta$, is the analogue of $\gamma$ for spatially extended, random currents.